siprtcionew/azure-cognitive/README.md

 ![Example flow](https://github.com/uwtintres/azure-cognitive/blob/main/img/example-flow.png?raw=true)

 In this example, Inject node injects a string of Japanese "みんなで行きましょう。" to text-to-speech node.
-The text-to-speech node will convert it to English and send the speech binary content to three nodes: an audio out node from **node-red-ui**, speech-to-text and translation node.
+The text-to-speech node will convert it to speech binary content and send it to three nodes: an audio out node from **node-red-ui**, speech-to-text and translation node.

 #### Config of text-to-speech node
 ![text-to-speech](https://github.com/uwtintres/azure-cognitive/blob/main/img/text-to-speech.png?raw=true)

 The node accepts the text to be converted to speech by `msg.payload` when **input mode** is set to **payload**.
 For the list of supported synthesis voice, please check the official [supported languages and voices](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support?tabs=speechtotext#text-to-speech) for more information.
 In this example, ja-JP-NanamiNeural is used.
+The node outputs the binary content of recognized speech as `msg.paylad` and send it to nodes after.
 Note that mistyping voice name could lead to uncertain errors(check the bottom section).

 #### Config of speech-to-text node
 ![speech-to-text](https://github.com/uwtintres/azure-cognitive/blob/main/img/speech-to-text.png?raw=true)